dillonbly/two-rooms/README.md

 # Two Rooms and a Boom
-The party game that's always a blast
+The party game that's always a blast.

+This application is currently hosted at `http://two-rooms.appspot.com` with mobile applications for Android and iOS coming soon.

 ## Getting Started